-IV.
 About the Field Site, Finca Las Piedras

 Finca Las Piedras is the Alliance for a Sustainable Amazon's field site and base of operations in the Peruvian Amazon.
 Located about an hour north of the Madre de Dios Department's capital of Puerto Maldonado near the recently paved Interoceanic Highway, the site provides researchers, students, educators, conservation professionals, and others access to a variety of Amazonian ecosystems.
-The site is located at the edge of an upland 'terra firme' rain forest that extends for hundreds of kilometers to the east; regenerating secondary forest and active and abandoned agricultural fields are also within easy reach.
+The site is mostly upland or 'terra firme' rainforest dominated by Brazil nut (Bertholletia excelsa) and other tropical hardwoods; Mauritia palm swamps, regenerating secondary forest, and active and abandoned agricultural fields are also within easy reach.
+The property is bordered to the east by concessions for Brazil nuts and this forest continues, unbroken, for hundreds of kilometers into the Manuripi reserve in neighboring Bolivia.